day8/re-frame/docs/Effects.md

-## Effects

-About 10% of the time, event handlers need to cause side effects.
+Maybe 20% of the time, event handlers need to cause side effects.

-This tutorial explains how side effects are actioned, how you can create your own side effects, and how you can make side effects a noop in event replays.
+This tutorial explains how side effects are actioned, how you can create your own side effects, and how you can make side effects a noop in testing and event replays.

-### Where Effects Come From
+## Where Effects Come From

 When an event handler is registered via `reg-event-fx`, it must return effects.
 Like this:
 ```clj
 (reg-event-fx              ;; -fx registration, not -db registration
   :my-event